-n behalf of the Government of Ontario, I am delighted to extend warm greetings to everyone attending the 54th National Congress of the Ukrainian Canadian Students Union (SUSK).
+Ontario, I am delighted to extend warm greetings to everyone attending the 54th National Congress of the Ukrainian Canadian Students Union (SUSK).

-In Ontario, we are very fortunate to be able to draw on the rich cultural diversity that defines and strengthens our communities.
-We are proud of the many contributions Ukrainian Canadians have made to the social, economic and cultural fabric of our
+In Ontario, we are very fortunate to be able to draw on the rich cultural diversity that defines and strengthens our comn behalf of the Government of munities.
+We are proud of the many contributions Ukrainian Canadians have made to the social, economic and cultural fabric of our province.